-Mount Royal's Bachelor of Nursing program requires specific general education courses to meet graduation requirements.
-These are specified in the program curriculum.
+Students in the Bachelor of Nursing program requires specific general education courses to meet graduation requirements.

+• Four courses will be taken at the foundational level: one from each of the thematic clusters.
 For incoming students in the Bachelor of Nursing program, it is important to seek clarification of these requirements and up-to-date registration information through the Academic Advisors.